 4. The Show Me question is asked while the candidiate is driving, the Tell Me question is still asked at the start of the test before the candidate starts driving.

-1. The pass mark has not changed - you will pass the test if you make no more than 15 driving faults and no serious or dangerous faults
+1. The pass mark did not changed - you will pass the test if you make no more than 15 driving faults and no serious or dangerous faults

 2. The examiner still assesses the test in the same way as before, the same things still count as faults - so it still does not matter if you go the wrong way as long as you don't make a fault